instructure/canvas-lms/doc/docker/developing_with_docker.md

 ```
 4. Press F5, set breakpoints, and start debugging!

-### Byebug
+### Debugging

-A byebug server is running in development mode on the web and job containers
+A Ruby debug server is running in development mode on the web and job containers
-to allow you to remotely control any sessions where `byebug` has yielded
+to allow you to remotely control any sessions where the debugger has yielded
 execution.
 To use it, you will need to enable `REMOTE_DEBUGGING_ENABLED` in your
 `docker-compose.<user>.override.yml` file in your app's root directory.
 If you don't have
 this file, you will need to create it and add the following: